haoxins/haoxins.github.io/archived/2021-distributed-consensus-raft.md

   election; this reduces the likelihood of another split vote in the new election.

+### Log replication

+* *Logs* are composed of *entries*, which are *numbered sequentially*.
+Each entry contains the `term` in which it was created
+  (the number in each box) and a command for the state machine.
+An entry is considered committed if it is safe for that entry to be applied to state machines.
+* The leader decides when it is safe to apply a log entry to the state machines; such an entry is called **committed**.
+Raft guarantees that committed entries are durable and will eventually be executed by all of the available state machines.
+* A log entry is committed once the leader that created the entry has replicated it on a majority of the servers.
+This also commits all preceding entries in the leader's log, including entries created by previous leaders.
+* Raft maintains the following properties, which together constitute the *Log Matching Property*:
+  - If two entries in different logs have the
+    *same index and term*, then they store the **same command**.
+  - If two entries in different logs have the
+    *same index and term*, then the logs are **identical in all** preceding entries.

 ## Cluster membership changes

 ## Log compaction